Living in the Age of Airplanes: Release

-The first trailer for Living in the Age of Airplanes was premiered on July 19, 2014, under the initial release title Aviation: The Invisible Highway, at the 2014 Global Business Travel Association convention.
-It was later released on YouTube on July 29.
-Two months prior, test screenings were conducted, gaining generally positive responses.
-On December 12, it was announced the title had been changed to Living in the Age of Airplanes and its release date was confirmed.

-National Geographic Films acquired the rights to the film on December 15; president of distribution Mark Katz said t is on par with their "mission to inspire, illuminate and teach".
-Cosmic Picture acts as sub-distributor.
-The film's YouTube channel released two of its trailers on December 16, 2014, and April 3, 2015; the second trailer is sorter and has excerpts of Ford's narration, while the first has an edited version of the Invisible Highway trailer, and includes used texts and shots unused in the film, and the song "Outro" by M83 playing in the background.
+The first trailer for Living in the Age of Airplanes premiered on July 19, 2014, under the title Aviation: The Invisible Highway, at the 2014 Global Business Travel Association convention.
+Two months prior, test screenings were conducted to generally positive responses.
+On December 12, the title change and release date were announced.
+National Geographic Films acquired distribution rights on December 15; president of distribution Mark Katz said it is on par with their "mission to inspire, illuminate and teach".
+The film's YouTube channel released two of its trailers on December 16, 2014, and April 3, 2015; the second trailer is shorter and has excerpts of Ford's narration, while the first is a slight re-edit of the Invisible Highway trailer, with texts and shots unused in the film, and the song "Outro" by M83.
 The poster was unveiled on March 7, 2015, with the tagline; "A mile of runway can take you anywhere".
-It emphasized Ford's role.

-Living in the Age of Airplanes premiered on April 6, 2015, on an exclusive Emirates Airbus A380 flight with the flight number EK/UAE1400, which took off from Los Angeles International Airport, flew over Hollywood, circled over the nearby Pacific Ocean, and landed at the same airport.
-GE Aviation was among the invitation senders, and the film's social media team did a sweepstake.
-Following a press conference at the airport's Emirates Lounge, attendees, including aviation enthusiasts, museum staff, and media, were able to watch it on the aircraft's entertainment screens as well as interview Terwilliger and Horner; Ford was unable to attend after being injured in a plane crash, which National Geographic reported created more interest in the film.
-Terwilliger also clarified that Emirates did not sponsor the film.
-Harriet Baskas of USA Today praised the premiere, calling it "fun and appropriate", and Mikey Glazer of TheWrap called it the "coolest movie premiere ever".
+Living in the Age of Airplanes premiered on April 6, 2015, on an exclusive Emirates Airbus A380 flight, which took off from Los Angeles International Airport, flew over Hollywood, circled over the Pacific Ocean, and landed at the same airport.
+Following a press conference at the Emirates Lounge, attendees (comprising aviation enthusiasts, museum staff, and the press) were able to watch it on the aircraft's entertainment screens as well as interview Terwilliger and Horner; Ford was unable to attend after being injured in a plane crash, which National Geographic reported created more interest in the film.
+Terwilliger clarified that Emirates did not sponsor the film.
+Harriet Baskas of USA Today praised the premiere as "fun and appropriate", and Mikey Glazer of TheWrap called it the "coolest movie premiere ever".
 Living in the Age of Airplanes then premiered theatrically at the Lockheed Martin IMAX Theater at the National Air and Space Museum on April 8.
-Terwilliger chose the venue in remembrance of watching To Fly! in the same place.
-Living in the Age of Airplanes was played three times a day until 2016.
-Premiere attendees included Congressional staff, NASA personnel, as well as members of other federal agencies.
+Terwilliger chose the venue in remembrance of watching To Fly! there.
+The film was screened three times a day until 2016.
+Premiere attendees included staff from the Congress, NASA, and other federal agencies.